LogicAppUnit/TestingFramework/README.md

 This is a list of possible future improvements and changes for the framework.
 Please create a [new issue](https://github.com/LogicAppUnit/TestingFramework/issues) if there are other features that you would like to see.

 - Add more features to the fluent API for request matching and the creation of mock responses.
-- Add a feature to the fluent API to allow a mock response to be matched using just the name of the workflow action that created the request.
-This would make it easier to match the request, compared to using multiple properties of the request such as the HTTP method, URI path and/or request content.
 - Add a `Verifiable()` feature to the fluent API so that a test case can assert that a test execution did send a request to the mock HTTP server that was successfully matched.
 This would work in a simialar way to the `Verifiable()` feature in the [moq](https://github.com/devlooped/moq) unit testing framework.
-- Support the `Call a local function` action when calling a .NET Framework function from a Logic App workflow.
 - Auto-generate C# test cases based on a workflow's run history in the local development environment.